Global vs Local Snippets

 Filetype Differences

 Global or Local .code-snippets snippets can be scoped to multiple languages.
-If the scope
+If the scope property is left blank, it is visible to any language.

 See a list of recognized languages to use in the scope field.